Home » Bulgaria

 Thank you for reading this post, don't forget to subscribe!

-Balkans Self-Guided City Walks
+Balkan Countries City Walks

-These guides take you to at least 20 of the most iconic locations of each city.
-We provide a link to Google Maps so you can see where you are in relation to the walking path and each location.
+Each guide takes you to at least 20 of the most iconic locations of each city.
+We provide a link to Google Maps, allowing you to see your location in relation to the walking path and each location.
+This book has 174 pages and 140 of our own photos.

 In Croatia, stroll through Split‘s history, Zadar’s Roman forums and Zagreb’s vibrant street art.